 These are formal examinations or in-class tests usually taking place outside of the three main examination periods due to programme structure and professional setting considerations.
 These are predominantly for students studying on programmes within the Faculty of Health, Social Care & Medicine and Faculty of Education.

-Your module tutor will advise you of the dates and times for ad-hoc exams or in-class tests either verbally, via email, or in writing.
+Your module tutor will advise you of the dates and times for these exams or in-class tests either verbally or via email.

 It is your responsibility to ensure you know the time and place of your examinations.
 Misreading published information is not an acceptable reason for absence at an examination.

 - Please arrive at the examination venue in sufficient time.
 You can only enter the venue up to 30 minutes after the start of the examination

 - You will not have additional time to complete your examination if you are late.
 Please be on time